 What are trulli houses

-Trulli are drywall huts with whitewashed walls and pointy grey roofs typical of the Italian region of Puglia and more precisely of the area called Val D’Itria.
+Trulli are drywall huts with whitewashed walls and pointy grey roofs typical of the Italian region of Puglia.

-Trulli are each different one from the other however, they all tend to have some characteristics in common.
+Trulli are all different from one another, hoowever, they all tend to have some characteristics in common.

-The most common shape for a trullo is a circular base and therefore curved walls.
+The most common shape for a trullo is a circular base and therefore curved external walls.

 A small door allows to enter into the main area of the trullo, where all family activities would have happened, and small windows let light and air in.